 Swing, strip and drift you flies.
 Same with spinners although...

-Again... don't forget to stop by Nestucca Valley Sporting Goods and Little Nestucca Deli to say hi!
+Again... don't forget to stop by Nestucca Valley Sporting Goods and Little Nestucca Deli to say after Christmas Day.
 Check out our homemade food menu to warm up!

 Flies?
 Yes!
 As our Hebo rivers website grows... we'll really dig into fly fishing for steelhead and salmon as well as other topics...